binafy/laravel-user-monitoring/README.md

 After, you can see all pages monitoring :)

-If you want to disable monitoring for specific pages you can go to `user-monitoring.php` that exists in the `config` folder and add pages into the `visit_monitoring` key:
+If you want to disable monitoring for specific pages, you can go to `user-monitoring.php` that exists in the `config` folder and add pages into the `visit_monitoring` key:

 ```php
 'visit_monitoring' => [